medic/cht-docs/content/en/apps/tutorials/targets.md

 {{% alert title="Note" %}} All-time widgets have the `date` property set to `now` while monthly widgets have the `date` property set to `reported`. {{% /alert %}}

 ### 3. Define the Cough Count Widget
 This widget calculates the total number of patients assessed that have been indicated to have a cough this month, regardless of the number of reports submitted for them.
-Note that `idType` indicates that we are counting based on the contact.
+Note that `idType` counts the contact IDs.
 Edit the `targets.js` file and add the target widget as shown below:

 ```javascript